poooi/website/public/update/en-US-beta.md

 - Added new OASW type: `Shinshu Maru` `Kaga Kai Ni Go` `Yuubari Kai Ni Tei`
 - Added new AACI type: `Altanta (38)`
 - Added support of Submarine Special Attack
+- Added new countdown for quarterly quest update
 - New plugin: `poi-plugin-quest-info-2` (The original quest plugin is deprecated)
 - Update to Electron@15 (Chromium@94)